 When selling an asset, the seller remains the legal owner of the entity while the buyer purchases individual assets.
 For example, when selling a car, the seller keeps ownership of the vehicle while the buyer buys the engine, transmission, tires, etc. A typical asset sale does not involve buying the seller’s cash or paying off debts.
 Instead, the buyer pays for the assets individually.
 An asset sale is often called “cash-free” and “debt-free.”

 Net Working Capital is usually included in an Asset Purchase Agreement.
 It includes items like Accounts Receivable, Inventory, and Accounts Payable.

 Selling a corporation can have significant tax consequences for both the buyer and seller.
 Generally, sellers of corporate entities prefer to engage in a stock sale rather than an asset sale, while buyers choose to engage in an asset sale.
 However, it is not impossible to satisfy both parties to the transaction with a §338(h)(10) election.

-On the other hand, buyers prefer an asset purchase over a stock purchase so that they are able to increase their basis for depreciation purposes.
-If a purchaser simply pays for the stock of a target company, they receive a cost basis under §1012 for the value of the stock itself.
-The underlying assets held by the selling corporation retain the exact same basis as they had before, which does not create a benefit for the purchaser in terms of depreciation.
+If a purchaser pays for a target company’s stock, they receive a cost basis under §1012 for the value of the stock itself.
+On the other hand, buyers prefer an asset purchase over a stock purchase to increase their basis for depreciation purposes.
+The underlying assets held by the selling corporation retain the same basis as before, which does not create a benefit for the purchaser in terms of depreciation.

 For these reasons, section 338 may provide an attractive alternative to satisfy both the buyer and seller in a business sale.
 Please discuss any specific business or tax matters directly with your business attorney or tax attorney.